 TaxSlayer has a military offer that allows active-duty military to e-file a federal return for free.
 (State return is additional.)

 TurboTax offers discounts on its software for enlisted military.
-All enlisted active-duty military and reservists can file both their federal and state taxes for free using any TurboTax Online products, which include Free Edition, Deluxe, Premier, and Self-Employed.
-The offer is not valid for officers and excludes TurboTax Live.
+All enlisted active-duty military and reservists can file their 2020 federal and state taxes for free with the TurboTax Military discount.
+The offer excludes TurboTax Live products.

-If you're a USAA member, you can save even more on TurboTax.
-For active-duty, E1-E5 file for no charge with TurboTax Free or Deluxe.
-All other ranks save up to $20 on federal products.
+If you're a USAA member, enlisted members can use TurboTax Online and file taxes for free, and officers can save up to $20.
 All USAA members can save up to $20 when filing their federal tax returns with TurboTax.

 Filing your taxes requires a lot of documents and personal information so make sure to collect everything you’ll need before you get started.
 The following is a list of some of those necessary records, but if you’re getting outside help, it’s best to call ahead to make sure you’re not forgetting anything.